Overview

 Who is the Edmonton Cultural Infrastructure Plan (ECIP) for?

-The Edmonton Cultural Infrastructure Plan (ECIP) will be a catalyst for Edmontonians to engage in meaningful cultural experiences, and it will provide our City’s leaders and its Arts and Heritage Partners with the tools to continue to support and develop an Edmonton that is flourishing with arts and heritage.
+The Edmonton Cultural Infrastructure Plan (ECIP) is a catalyst for Edmontonians to engage in meaningful cultural experiences, and provides our City’s leaders and its Arts and Heritage Partners with the tools to continue to support and develop an Edmonton that is flourishing with arts and heritage.

 Why do we need the Edmonton Cultural Infrastructure Plan (ECIP)?

-In 2018, Arts Habitat Edmonton and its partners (the Edmonton Arts Council and the Edmonton Heritage Council), were tasked to develop the City of Edmonton’s first Cultural Infrastructure Plan as an action from Connections & Exchanges: A 10-Year Plan to Transform Arts and Heritage in Edmonton.
+In 2018, Arts Habitat Edmonton and the Connections & Exchanges partners (the Edmonton Arts Council and the Edmonton Heritage Council), were tasked to develop the City of Edmonton’s first Cultural Infrastructure Plan as an action from Connections & Exchanges: A 10-Year Plan to Transform Arts and Heritage in Edmonton.

-Edmonton’s Cultural Infrastructure Plan (ECIP) will provide a framework and a plan for maintaining, developing, nurturing, and investing in cultural infrastructure for all Edmontonians, “that respects and preserves the things we value today while also creating a city to attract and inspire its next million residents.”
+Edmonton’s Cultural Infrastructure Plan (ECIP) provides a framework and a plan for maintaining, developing, nurturing, and investing in cultural infrastructure for all Edmontonians, “that respects and preserves the things we value today while also creating a city to attract and inspire its next million residents.”

 (City of Edmonton, Edmonton City Plan, 2020: 6)